DevCycleHQ/devcycle-docs/docs/home/feature-management/organizing-your-flags-and-variables/variable-dashboard.md

 * **Feature**

     The name of the Feature that is currently managing a variable. **Note** that Variables can only be managed by a single Feature at a time.
 If you wish to change what Feature is managing a Variable, first remove that Variable from a feature as outlined in [Creating Variables and Variations](/docs/home/feature-management/features-and-variables/creating-variables-and-variations).
-If the Variable is NOT being managed by a Feature, this column will be blank. **Click on a Feature name to navigate directly to the Feature managing this Variable**
+If the Variable is NOT being managed by a Feature, this column will note the lack of Feature. **Click on a Feature name to navigate directly to the Feature managing this Variable**

 * **Type**